Chief Minister of Goa

 After the annexation of Goa, the former Portuguese colony became part of the Goa, Daman and Diu union territory.
 In 1987 Goa achieved full statehood, while Daman and Diu became a separate union territory.
-Since 1963, thirteen people have served as the Chief Minister of Goa, Daman and Diu union territory and of Goa state.
+Since 1963, thirteen people have served as the chief minister of Goa, Daman and Diu union territory and of Goa state.
 The first was Dayanand Bandodkar of the Maharashtrawadi Gomantak Party, who was succeeded by his daughter Shashikala Kakodkar, Goa's only woman chief minister.
-Pratapsingh Rane of the Indian National Congress, during whose reign Goa had achieved statehood, is the longest-serving officeholder, with over 15 years across four discontinuous stints.
+Pratapsingh Rane of the Indian National Congress, during whose reign Goa had achieved statehood, is the longest-serving officeholder also holds the record for the longest continuous tenure, with over 15 years across four discontinuous stints.

 The current incumbent is Pramod Sawant of the Bharatiya Janata Party, who was sworn in on 19 March 2019 after the death of Manohar Parrikar on 17 March 2019.

-Chief Ministers of Goa

-Chief Ministers of Union territory of Goa, Daman and Diu
+Chief ministers of Goa, Daman and Diu

-Goa, Daman and Diu(Konkani: Goem, Damanv ani Diu) was a union territory of the Republic of India established in 1961 following the annexation of Portuguese India, with Maj Gen K P Candeth as its first Military Governor.
+Goa, Daman and Diu (Konkani: Goem, Damanv ani Diu) was a union territory of the Republic of India established in 1961 following the annexation of Portuguese India, with Maj Gen K P Candeth as its first Military Governor.